alissonrubim/GuideMe/README.md

 ![Animation of player moviment](https://github.com/alissonrubim/LazySnake/blob/master/Screenshots/player-animation.gif)

-Turning the player cost anything. but, after turn the player, you can now walk in this direction.
-Remember: walk cost one energy of the device, so, you need have sure that you want walk in this direction.
+Turning the player not cost any energy, but after turn the player, you need walk.
+Marcus just walk in the direction that he is looking, and you need to remember: walk cost one energy of the device, so you need have sure that you want walk in this direction.

-So, now, you need to find the better way to get on the key, before your energy goes out.
-Gook luck!
+So now you need to find the better way to get the key, before your energy ends.
+Good luck!

 ## The commands list
 In the script, you need to create a method called **Loop**.